NerdSec/nerdsec.github.io/_posts/2020-01-01-security-jedi-1.md

 * Flexibility
 * Ease of use

-> modify ref

-_Our Medusa_, was quite easy to use.
+Our **SIEM**, was quite easy to use.
 I will concede that much.
 But, boy was she rigid, and don't even get me started on the speed.
 Run a query now and **expect a response once the dust on your grave is settled**.
-But then again, she was getting old with little maintanance.
-Not that when she had both, she did an excellent job, but still.
+But then again, it was getting old with little maintanance.
+Not that when it had both, it did any better, but still.
 I digress.

-# Perseus - Big Data Fame
+## Luke Skywalker - Big Data Fame

 Then came the oracle, use a big data stack to solve this problem.
-Some Medusas, tried to jump on this band wagon and disguise themselves as a Big Data platform.
-Some tried to sell themself as an augmented solution sitting alongside your Perseus.
-Some ignored it, hoping that you would forget about it and finally see back into their eyes (and turn to stone).
-While some platforms truly did make that switch or better still were designed with those principles in mind.
+Some **SIEM**, tried to jump on this band wagon and disguise themselves as a Big Data platform.
+Some tried to sell themself as an augmented solution sitting alongside your **Big Data** stack.
+Some ignored it, hoping that you would forget about it and finally see the light (or darkness).
+While some platforms truly did make that switch or better still, were designed with those principles in mind.

     insert big data image

-## Pretenders and Survivors
+### Pretenders and Survivors

 While we could write an entire book if we were to cover all the Medusas; but we aren't here to do that!
 We are here to discuss how you can build something that is tailored for you and your environment

-## Sword, Mace, or Lance
+### Sword, Mace, or Light Saber

 So, if you are still reading this, that means you are one of us.
 And, like a true **Jedi** we will forge a path with our light and fight the Dark-side.
 But wait, what should we use to defeat the **Sith**?